openblockchains/awesome-blockchains/bitcoin_proof_of_work.rb/README.md

 > Bitcoin's hash rate experienced an explosive increase over 2019, jumping from 42 exahashes per second (EH/s) (or,
 > 42,000,000,000,000,000,000 hashes per second) to 112 EH/s (or, 112,000,000,000,000,000,000 hashes per second).
 >
-> Mining difficulty more than doubled from the beginning to the end of 2019, rising from 6 T to 13 T.
+> Mining difficulty more than doubled from the beginning to the end of 2019, rising from 6 Trillion to 13 Trillion.
 >
 > (Source: [Happy Birthday Bitcoin!
 Here's a Look at Bitcoin's 11th Year by the Numbers](https://bitcoinmagazine.com/articles/happy-birthday-bitcoin-heres-a-look-at-bitcoins-11th-year-by-the-numbers))

-Note: No matter how many more lottery tickets (e.g. from 42,000,000,000,000,000,000/s to 112,000,000,000,000,000,000/s) you "buy" by hashing more and burning more energy - the difficulty will rise (e.g. from 6 to 13) and the lottery keeps on picking one (!) random winner every 10-minute.
+Note: No matter how many more lottery tickets (e.g. from 42,000,000,000,000,000,000/s to 112,000,000,000,000,000,000/s) you "buy" by hashing more and burning more energy - the difficulty will rise (e.g. from 6 T to 13 T) and the lottery keeps on picking one (!) random winner every 10-minute.

 Burn, baby, burn!
 The Planet cannot win.
 Is there a Planet B?